AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Thingy91.md

     It can be seen by the following warning: `gps_nrf: GPS was interrupted multiple times by the LTE modem when producing a fix`.
 Anjay is notified by it, enters offline mode and reconnects when the first fix is acquired and LTE is enabled back.

+## Next steps

+If you want to develop your own LwM2M-enabled application based on Nordic Thingy:91, check [Anjay-zephyr-client](https://github.com/AVSystem/Anjay-zephyr-client) and start prototyping!